Midge Williams: Early life

 Williams was known by her nickname "Midge" to distinguish her from her mother, also named Virginia Louise.
 Her father was John Williams.
 Born in Oregon, she spent her early years in the African American agricultural community of Allensworth, California, United States, in Tulare County.
 Williams' grandfather, Joshua Singleton, was the son of the black separatist leader Benjamin "Pap" Singleton.
 Joshua Singleton moved his family to Allensworth when the colony was founded in 1909, and the Singletons became prominent members of the Allensworth community.
 Virginia Louise Williams, Midge's mother, helped run Singleton's grocery store and helped obtain a Girl Scouts of the USA charter for the Allensworth settlement.

 Allensworth had problems with arsenic in the groundwater supply, and when promised new sources of water did not appear, the economic hopes of the community began to falter.
 Many residents had to leave, including the Williams family.
-Virgina moved with her children (Midge, John Lewis Jr, Charles and Robert) to Oakland in 1925, and later Berkeley, California, where she attended college for Arts and Crafts.
+Virginia moved with her children (Midge, John Lewis Jr, Charles and Robert) to Oakland in 1925, and later Berkeley, California, where she attended college for Arts and Crafts.
 In 1929, Virginia remarried to William Thurman and the family shared a house with her brother Henry Singleton and his family in Berkeley, California.

 Midge Williams came from a talented family.
 Her grandfather Joshua had been a music teacher, her mother Virginia Louise was an artist, and her uncle Henry played the violin.
 She also had a half-brother named Lester Williams who worked as a jazz musician.
 Midge and her three of her brothers formed a song and dance act called the Williams Quartette.
 The group performed regularly in churches and theaters in and around the San Francisco – Oakland area.
 When they began to perform up and down the West Coast on the Fanchon and Marco circuit, their name was changed to The Williams Four.